 Public participation occurred in three phases.
 The first phase introduced the concept of impaired waters and TMDLs for the Red River Basin of the North.
 Meetings were held in strategic geographic locations within the basin and representatives of local units of government and the general public were invited to attended and participate.
-The second phase engaged a specific stakeholder group on the details of the TMDL for the Mustinka River.
+The second phase engaged a specific stakeholder group on the details of the TMDL for the Rabbit River.
 That stakeholder group was comprised of staff and appointed/elected officials from the various local units of government within the watershed.
 A number of state agency representatives also participated in that process.
 Further input regarding the TMDL was gleaned from participants at numerous FDR project team meetings and local water planning meetings that occurred within the watershed over an extended time frame.
 The third phase included a public meeting held at a location within the watershed and the formal public comment period required by federal and state regulations.
-Table 6 provides the location and dates of the meetings, in addition to the stakeholder groups that were represented.
+Table 7 provides the location and dates of the meetings, in addition to the stakeholder groups that were represented.
+The TMDL report has also been available on the MPCA web site for review and comment throughout the process.